Any Road Up

-Any Road Up is the debut studio album by The Steve Gibbons Band.
-The band were under The Who's management stable and this album was released by Polydor in 1976.
-This was followed by a tour with The Who in the UK, Europe and the United States.
-Playing arenas, they shared the stage with Little Feat, Lynyrd Skynyrd, Electric Light Orchestra, The J. Geils Band and Nils Lofgren.
+Any Road Up is the debut studio album by the Steve Gibbons Band.
+The band were under the Who's management stable and this album was released by Polydor Records in 1976.
+This was followed by a tour with the Who in the UK, Europe and the United States.
+Playing arenas, they shared the stage with Little Feat, Lynyrd Skynyrd, Electric Light Orchestra, the J. Geils Band and Nils Lofgren.

-The album failed to chart while the song "Johnny Cool" (based on the film of the same name) reached the Billboard Hot 100, stalling at number 72.
+The album failed to chart while the song "Johnny Cool" (based on the film of the same name) reached the US Billboard Hot 100, stalling at No. 72.